Tympan/auren-python/auren/README.md

-# The Open Wideband Audiometric Immittance Python Library
+# The Auren Python Library

+## Introduction

+This software is in early alpha.

 ## Installation using Pyenv